 ARTICLE 3.
 CLASSIFICATION.
 Each player shall be classified based on their physical movement ability as it relates to key skills required for the sport of wheelchair football.
 Those classifications shall be represented through certain number of points being assigned to each player.
 No team shall be allowed to have team members who's classification points add up to more than 21 points in order to ensure parity amongst teams.

-The Functional Classification system uses classifications from 1.0 - 4.5, which represent the skill sets below.
+The Functional Classification system uses classifications from 1.0 - 5.0 which are organized based on an athletes' physical ability levels.